MrJoshuaT/Fabric-Copper-Golem/README.md

 * Random ticks will cause oxidation to increment, of which are 4 levels (0-3)
 * Interacting with the mob with Honeycomb to Wax it
 * Interacting with the mob with an any Axe will unwax it, if waxed, otherwise if not at first oxidation level will deoxidise it by 1 level
-* Lightning strikes will set oxidation level to 0 (min level)
+* Lightning strikes will set oxidation level to 0 (min level) if not waxed

 ## Animation
 * Spinning head randomly